Samsung/tizen-docs/docs/application/design/wearable/interaction/bezel-interactions.md

 -   **Customize where your indicator starts**

-    An indicator normally starts from the 12 o’clock position, but you can choose to start from somewhere else if it’s better for your app.
+    An indicator normally starts from the 12 o'clock position, but you can choose to start from somewhere else if it's better for your app.

     ![](media/5-800x165.png)
     *An indicator can start from a different position than the default 12 o'clock position.*